evanxliu1/evanxliu1/README.md

 # Hi, I’m Evan Liu👋

-I’m a Data Science major at UC Davis, interseted in building data-driven apps using ML and AI.
-Below are two of my favorite recent projects.
+I’m a Data Science major at UC Davis, interested in building data-driven apps using ML and AI.
+Below some of my favorite recent projects.

 ---